Shaun the Sheep

-Shaun the Sheep is a British stop-motion animated television series and a spin-off of the Wallace and Gromit franchise.
-The title character is Shaun (previously featured as the sheep named "Shaun" in the 1995 short film A Close Shave and the Shopper 13 short film from the 2002 Wallace and Gromit's Cracking Contraptions series).
-The series focuses on his adventures on a northern English farm as the leader of his flock.

-The series first aired in the UK on the CBBC channel on 5 March 2007 and has been broadcast in 180 countries.
-It consists of 170 seven-minute episodes.
-The fifth series has 20 episodes and was first aired in the Netherlands from 1 December 2015 to 1 January 2016 and in Australia on ABC Kids from 16 January 2016 to 1 May 2016.
-In the United States, a series of Shaun the Sheep shorts aired between commercial breaks on Disney Channel starting on 8 July 2007.
+Shaun the Sheep is an animated silent children's television series, produced by Aardman Animations.
+A spin-off of the Wallace & Gromit franchise, the series focuses on the adventures of Shaun the Sheep who previously starred in A Close Shave (1995), as the leader of his flock on a British farm.
+The series premiered on 5 March 2007 on CBBC in the UK.
+In 2020, the sixth series, titled Shaun the Sheep: Adventures from Mossy Bottom streamed globally on Netflix.
+In March 2024, it was announced that a seventh series was in development, which premiered on 26 May 2025.
+With 187 episodes over 7 series, Shaun the Sheep is one of the longest-running animated series in British and German television.

-The series inspired the spin-off Timmy Time, a show aimed at younger viewers that follows Shaun's small cousin.
-A feature-length film, Shaun the Sheep Movie, was released theatrically on 6 February 2015.
-A 30-minute short film, Shaun the Sheep: The Farmer's Llamas, was aired in 2015 as a Christmas TV special.
-A second feature-length film, A Shaun the Sheep Movie: Farmageddon, was released theatrically on 18 October 2019.
-A second short film, Shaun the Sheep: The Flight Before Christmas, was released on Netflix on 3 December 2021.
+The series inspired the spin-off Timmy Time, a show aimed at younger viewers that follows Timmy, Shaun's younger cousin.
+A first feature-length film, Shaun the Sheep Movie, was released in 2015.
+A short film, Shaun the Sheep: The Farmer's Llamas, was aired in 2015 as a Christmas TV special.
+A second feature-length film, A Shaun the Sheep Movie: Farmageddon, was released in 2019, and a second short film, Shaun the Sheep: The Flight Before Christmas, was released in 2021.
+A two-part episode titled "Shirleyverse" premiered on 24 May 2025 on CBBC and BBC One.
+A third feature-length film, Shaun the Sheep: The Beast of Mossy Bottom, is due to be released in 2026.

-In 2020, the series moved to Netflix for a sixth series, with the subtitle Adventures from Mossy Bottom, however, it returned to CBBC in 2022 to air the sixth season.

 Plot

-Shaun, an unusually clever Shropshire sheep, lives with his flock at Mossy Bottom Farm (the name can be seen in nearly all of the opening scenes), a traditional small northern English farm.
+Shaun lives with his flock at Mossy Bottom Farm, a small farm in Northern England.
 Each episode centres around Shaun's attempts to add excitement to their otherwise boring lives.
-The action snowballs into fantastic sitcom-style escapades, most often because they are fascinated with human technology and culture.
-This usually brings them into partnership — and sometimes conflict — with the sheepdog Bitzer, while they all are simultaneously trying to avoid discovery by the farmer.
+The action snowballs into fantastic sitcom-style escapades, most often because the sheep are fascinated with human technology and culture.
+This usually brings them into partnership — and sometimes conflict — with the sheepdog Bitzer, while they all are simultaneously trying to avoid having their anthropomorphism being discovered by the farmer.